 Administrators have control over what users have access to and can restrict access to databases, and the ability to view or edit projects.

-Hex supports SSO (Google Apps, OKTA, and SAML).
+Hex supports SSO (Google Apps, OKTA, and OIDC).

 Hex's approach to data access is especially valuable for companies with GDPR or other privacy considerations and in sectors with specific security requirements.